GraceKeane/GraphTheoryProject_G00359990/overview.md

 ( . ) - The dot operator matches any single character. it matches a literal dot.
 For example, a.c matches "abc", etc, but "a.c" matches only "a", ".", or "c".

+*Other regular expression operators* <br>
+() - The opening and closed bracket defines a marked subexpression

+( ^ ) - This regex operator matches the starting position of any line.

+( [] ) - The opened and closed square brachtes matches a single character that is located within the brackets e.g. "[abc]" matches characters "a", "b" or "c".
+Regex "[a-z]" matches any lowercase charcter from a to z.

+( [^] ) - This specific operator matches a single charcter that is not contained within the square brachect.
+For example "[^def]" matches any characters other than "d", "e" or "f".

 <b>Non-deterministic finite automaton (NFA)</b>